-Download the FREE In Case of Crisis-Education App from your App Store for specific information about what to do in a variety of emergency situations.
+Download the FREE Crisis Manager - Education App from your App Store for specific information about what to do in a variety of emergency situations.

 Further information about downloading this free app for your smart phone is posted on the Emergency Operations Plan tab on https://mynpc.npc.edu/ICS.